InfiniteCanvas/Ink-Integration/README.md

     - Install Serilog using `NuGet for Unity`
 - Ink Unity Integration: `com.inkle.ink-unity-integration`
     - Install via `Ink Unity Integration`: `https://github.com/inkle/ink-unity-integration.git#upm`
+- FMOD 2.03
+    - get from [their website](https://www.fmod.com/download#fmodforunity) or from the unity asset store
+- Odin Inspector
+    - since we're using it, you'll have to buy it on the asset store or this package will probably throw errors

 These will be automatically installed: